Private Project

 Director Biography - Sandra Lucille

-Sandra is a Filipina Mauritian filmmaker raised in California.
+Sandra is a Filipina filmmaker raised in California.
 Her personal work discusses mixed heritage, diasporic experiences, and how globalization impacts identity.
 She loves to use mixed media to explore how complex memories and emotions can be communicated through film.
 In 2020, she was an Armed With A Camera fellow where she created Back to the Source, a film about feeling foreign in one’s home country.
 Most recently, Sandra was selected to be a 2023 Artist Disruptor by The Center for Cultural Power x California Arts Council.
 Film and video are Sandra's chosen instruments for change.
 She hopes her work prompts radical healing and reflection.

 Add Director Biography